DolMalin/AICheatSheet/README.md

 * It tries to find a line that **maximises** the separation between a **two-class** (SVM) or more (Multiclass SVM) dataset.
 * The datapoints with the minimum distance to the hyperplane are called **Support Vectors**.
-* Use the [hinge loss](#loss-functions) to threshold the result to 0 if the correct score is greater than the incorrect class score by at least the margin.
+* Use the [hinge loss](#loss-functions) to threshold the result to 0 if the correct score is greater than the incorrect class score by at least the margin
 	* The SVM only cares if the difference is lower than the margin $\Delta$
 * Similar results as [Softmax Classifier](#softmax-classifier)
-* Can performs **non-linear** classifications using a **kernel trick**, implicitly mapping their inputs into high-dimensional feature spaces.
+* Can performs **non-linear** classifications using a **kernel trick**, implicitly mapping their inputs into high-dimensional feature spaces
 * The different **kernel functions** will define the smoothness and efficiency of the separation :
 	* Linear
 	* Polynomial